mplewis/mplewis.com/src/content/index.tufte.md

 # I create stuff.

 - [Frontend Doesn't Suck Anymore](/talks/fdse): It's 2017 and the web is fun again.
-Learn how to move out of the backend and
+Learn how to move out of the backend and embrace the good parts of the modern browser.
 - [src2png](https://github.com/mplewis/src2png): Create beautiful, syntax-highlighted, high-resolution PNGs from your snippets of code.
 Great for your next software talk.
 - [whyvote.us](http://whyvote.us): Find out how much impact your presidential election vote really makes.
 - [csvtomd](https://github.com/mplewis/csvtomd): Convert your CSV files to Markdown in the terminal.